By Victor Thorn

 On the surface, such sentiments sound noble.
-But recently when the USNI was approached by Bart Van Ness, a lifetime member of AFP’s READERSHIP COUNCIL, to review the book What I Saw That Day: Israel’s June 8 1967 Holocaust of U.S. Servicemen Aboard the USS Liberty and Its Aftermath, the organization’s true allegiances were revealed.
+But recently when the USNI was approached by Bart Van Ness, a lifetime member of AMERICAN FREE PRESS’s READERSHIP COUNCIL, to review the book What I Saw That Day: Israel’s June 8 1967 Holocaust of U.S. Servicemen Aboard the USS Liberty and Its Aftermath, the organization’s true allegiances were revealed.

 What I Saw That Day by Phil Tourney is the provocative, no-holds-barred book that tells the truth about Israel’s bloody attack on the USS Liberty.

 Once one begins examining USNI’s board of directors, an unsettling picture emerges.
 For instance, the honorary chairman of the board is none other than John Lehman, an infamous Project for the New American Century (PNAC) signatory and member of the trumped-up 9-11 Commission.